joebrew/vilaweb/analyses/invisible/README.md

 Arrimadas and Iceta have gotten the most attention from political adversaries in 2018, relative to 2017.
 This suggests that they are highly visible and active, since their adversaries feel compelled to talk about them.
 Puigdemont and Comín, despite coming from political parties that got more votes than Iceta's, saw only a minor increase in attention from adversaries from 2017 to 2018.

 What is most striking about the above chart is the reduction in attention from adversaries paid to Forcadell and Junqueras.
 Forcadell was referenced in only 47.5% as many tweets from her political adversaries in 2018 as in 2017, whereas Junqueras was referenced at a rate of only 26.1% as much as in 2017.
+In other words, the political adversaries of Junqueras and Forcadell are no longer paying much attention to them.

 This is the silencing effect of prison.
 It is partial for those in exile, but extreme for those in prison.
 When democratic representatives are free to remain in public (Iceta and Arrimadas), their adversaries are forced to talk to and about them.
 When they are exiled, their adversaries only have to interact with them digitally, and do so at a lower frequency.